Pure Plates, a family-owned business from Missouri, USA, automates Facebook ads with RetargetApp to get nearly 600% ROAS.

 - you need to have some visitors already.
 If there’s no one to retarget to, the ad won’t make any sense, will it?
 So, if your store is new and gets less than 100 visitors daily, you may want to run regular advertising first.

 - your products need to be decent.
 Of course, you are free to sell anything as long as it’s legal, but many advertisers have standards (such as Facebook Advertising Policy) that won’t allow them to promote your products if they pose a threat to minors, promote drug and alcohol usage or display sexual content.

 - retargeting is a long-term investment.
 You cannot expect a huge return on it overnight, so you need to be patient.
-Work out your own advertising strategy, make retargeting a part of it and start!
+Work out your own programmatic advertising strategy, make dynamic retargeting a part of it and start!